The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 (11) "Service," except as otherwise provided in RCW 18.27.225

-and 18.27.370, means posting in the United States mail, properly addressed, postage prepaid, return receipt requested, or personal service.
+, means posting in the United States mail, properly addressed, postage prepaid, return receipt requested, or personal service.
 Service by mail is complete upon deposit in the United States mail to the last known address provided to the department.

 (12) "Specialty contractor" means a contractor whose operations do not fall within the definition of "general contractor".
 A specialty contractor may only subcontract work that is incidental to the specialty contractor's work.